 Between 3rd and 6th year, an account holder can take a loan once in a year of up to 25% of the available amount.
 Every loan has a repay period of 36 months.
 The account should be an active one and no past loan should be due.

-After completion of 5 years, a PPF account can be closed prematurely by showing specific valid reasons like higher study or medical treatment requirement.
+After completion of 5 years, a PPF account can be closed prematurely by showing specific valid reasons like higher study, medical treatment requirement or on change in residency status of the account holder.

 After completion of 7 years, every year a partial withdrawal is allowed.
 The partial withdrawal is also tax-free.